Northwest Aurora Residents Search For Solutions to Walmart Closure

 Beyond fresh food, the closure also limited pharmacy access and options to shop for household items, like laundry detergent or in Shaw’s case, batteries, which he told residents he couldn’t find at nearby convenience stores or the Walgreens located across the street.

 Some in the neighborhood say they worry Walmart’s exit will prompt other nearby businesses to do the same, and that national consolidation trends will further hurt the neighborhood.
-Earlier this year, Walgreens announced it will close a quarter of its stores across the country, and the pending Kroger-Albertsons merger may lead to the closure of several grocery stores across Denver and Aurora.
+Earlier this year, Walgreens announced it will close a quarter of its stores across the country.
+In October, a sign on the door of the Walgreens at 10501 East Colfax Ave announced a November closing.
+The pending Kroger-Albertsons merger may also lead to the closure of several grocery stores across Denver and Aurora.

 “Residents are expressing fears that with closures, there’s a question of impact on surrounding stores,” Matthews says.
 “Can they accommodate the number of increased shoppers?
 Can they keep their shelves stocked?”